 Pool Hangouts Don’t make the mistake of leaving out some unscheduled pool time.
 For us, part of a great pool’s ambience is umbrella drinks and yummy eats, delivered with aloha and a smile.
 As such, our favorite pools on the island are at the Sheraton Poipu, The Westin Princeville, Hanalei Bay Resort and the St. Regis.

 Kauai Beaches Choosing the best beaches in Kauai depends on what you want to do.
 They all provide silky sand and sun.
-For snorkeling Kauai consider the north shore beaches of Ke’e (Arrive early) and Anini (Good for beginners like us).
+For snorkeling Kauai consider the north shore beaches of Ke’e (Note: day permit needed.
+Click here for information.) and Anini (Good for beginners like us).
 Surfing beginners will find the Hanalei Bay beach the prefect choice with surf shops and schools close by.
 Discover more Kauai beaches here.

 Hanalei Bay Pier If you’ve seen the movie South Pacific, you know this place.
 Situated on Black Pot Beach (named for the hukilau cooking that took place at this location) at the mouth of the Hanalei River, youngsters of all ages (including us in our 60s) delight in jumping off the pier.
 Signs will tell you there’s no jumping allowed, fyi just saying.